A childhood spent in the bush and an admiration for Bob Brown combined to inspire Bush Heritage donor and bequest supporter Davydd Shaw.

 “I particularly support the multi-faceted approach to landscape restoration and management, from providing educational opportunities to university students and other land owners, to partnering with traditional owners, and connecting with neighbouring communities,” he says.

 Davydd has seen Bush Heritage’s programs first-hand, having visited Scottsdale, Nardoo Hills, Charles Darwin, Boolcoomatta and Oura Oura reserves.
-After such awe-inspiring visits, it was only a matter of time before he decided to leave a bequest to Bush Heritage.
+After such awe-inspiring visits, it was only a matter of time before he decided to leave a bequest to Bush Heritage in his Will.

 “I think when one's life is ending it's really comforting and encouraging to know that anything you've got left you can contribute to a cause that’s going